-Company's estimation, may mainly increase the supply of leasable office space for areas of 200-500 sqm.
+The Company's properties are essentially characterized by a high standard of construction, location and management, the demand for which in recent years has been constantly on the rise.
+In addition, a large part of the increase in the supply of offices in the center of Israel is made up of buildings that are being built in the context of purchase groups, or buildings that are intended to be sold to a large number of buyers, which in the Company's estimation, may mainly increase the supply of leasable office space for areas of 200-500 sqm.
 In addition, in the Company's estimation, the coming years may see changes in the competitive balance between the players in the income-producing real estate sector, inter alia, due to the lease-up of office space projects, primarily in the Dan Metropolitan Area, which pose challenges for the sector.

-For further details on the impact of Covid-19 on the segment and the development of the revenues from this operating segment, see Sections 2.2 and 2.10.2 of the Board Report.
+For further details on the impact of Covid on the segment and the development of the revenues from this operating segment, see Sections 2.2 and 2.10.2 of the Board of Directors' Report.

 The Company's aforesaid estimations with respect to the changes in the segment and the effect thereof on the Company's results are merely subjective estimations and constitute forward-looking information within the definition of such term in the Securities Law.
-Actual results and effects may materially differ from the aforesaid estimations and the implications thereof, for various reasons, inter alia, a further intensification of the competition, a decrease in the demand for office space and an adverse change in the economic situation in Israel, inter alia, in view of the effects of the COVID-19 pandemic.
+Actual results and effects may materially differ from the aforesaid estimations and the implications thereof, for various reasons, inter alia, a further intensification of the competition, a decrease in the demand for office space and an adverse change in the economic situation in Israel, inter alia, in view of the effects of the Covid pandemic.